awolverp/createpy-rs/README.md

 ```

 > [!TIP]\
-> You can uninstall it by using `cargo uninstall createpy` command
+> You can uninstall it by `cargo uninstall createpy`

 -----

 **Second way:**

-1. First, download source from here by using the `git clone` (or any tool you can use)
+1. First, download source from here by using `git clone` (or any tool you can use)
 ```bash
 git clone 'https://github.com/awolverp/createpy-rs'
 ```